swiftlang/swift-evolution/proposals/nnnn-structured-concurrency.md

     public mutating func next() async -> TaskResult? { ... }

     /// Query whether the task group has any remaining tasks.
-    /// Nurseries are always empty upon entry to the Task.withGroup body. public var isEmpty: Bool { ... }
+    /// Task groups are always empty upon entry to the Task.withGroup body. public var isEmpty: Bool { ... }

     /// Cancel all the remaining tasks in the task group.